Debiased calibration estimation using generalized entropy in survey sampling: Basic setup

-In many practical situations, in addition to the study variable $y_i$, we observe $p$-dimensional auxiliary variables $\bm x_i = (x_{i1}, \ldots, x_{ip})^{\T}$ with known population totals from external sources.
-In this case, to get external consistency, we often require that the final weights satisfy
+In many practical situations, in addition to the study variable $y_i$, we observe $p$-dimensional auxiliary variables $\bm x_i = (x_{i1}, \ldots, x_{ip})^{\T}$ with known population totals.
+In this case, to incorporate the information of covariates, we often require that the final weights satisfy

-Constraint (\ref{calib}) is often called a calibration constraint or a benchmarking constraint.
+Constraint (\ref{calib}), often called a calibration or benchmarking constraint, ensures the weighted sum of auxiliary variables in the sample matches known population totals.
 Generally speaking, the calibration estimator is more efficient than the HT estimator when the study variable $y$ of interest is related to the auxiliary variable $\bm x$.
-In particular, if $y_i = \bx_i^{\T} \bbeta$ holds for some $\bbeta$, then the resulting calibration is perfect in the sense that its mean squared error is zero.
-Thus, $y_i= \bx_i^{\T} \bbeta + e_i$ {can be viewed as a working regression model for calibration at the population level}.
+In particular, if $y_i = \bx_i^{\T} \bbeta$ holds exactly, the calibration estimator achieves zero mean squared error.
+Thus, $y_i= \bx_i^{\T} \bbeta + e_i$ can be viewed as a working model for calibration.
 However, the calibration condition itself does not guarantee design consistency.